Silurian-Bing/Morphospace/README.md

 To reproduce all results from the manuscript, run the scripts sequentially from `01` to `06`.
 Each script loads the necessary data and saves its outputs (figures, processed data) before the next script is run.

-*   `01_PCA_and_Morphospace_Visualization.R`: Performs the primary Principal Component Analysis (PCA) and generates basic morphospace visualizations, including centroid trajectories.
+*   `01_PCoA_and_Morphospace_Visualization.R`: Performs the primary Principal Coordinates Analysis (PCoA) and generates basic morphospace visualizations, including centroid trajectories.
 *   `02_Diversity_Disparity_Comparison.R`: Calculates taxonomic richness (from `OtoD_atrypidesB516.xlsx`) and morphological disparity, and compares their trends over geological time.
 *   `03_Disparity_Through_Time_Analysis.R`: Conducts the Disparity Through Time (DTT) analysis using geological time bins derived from the first and last appearance data.
 *   `04_Environmental_Covariation_Analysis.R`: Integrates paleoenvironmental proxies (temperature and sea level) and performs cross-correlation analyses with the biological trends.